Earning Credit by Demonstrated Mastery (CDM)

 - During the testing window students will take an exam (known as Phase 1) to demonstrate they have mastered the essential standards in the selected course.
 Students with a score of 90 and above on CTE post-assessments, NC Final exams and teacher made exams, and Level V and above for EOCs will continue to Phase 2.
-Student results will be shared with families as soon as scores are returned from the state.
+Student results will be shared with students and families as soon as scores are returned from the state.

 - Students who continue to Phase 2 will be asked to create a presentation, project, or participate in another form of interview or evaluation with a school-based committee to demonstrate a deep understanding and knowledge of the content.
 This evaluation may include compiling a portfolio; creating new artifact(s) such as a written paper or multimedia presentation; giving an oral defense or presentation; and/or participating in an interview.
 Timelines for Phase 2 completion vary by course, but generally students should expect to complete Phase 2 work within nine weeks.
-A school-based committee determines the outcome of Phase 2 will be shared with students.
+A school-based committee determines the outcome of Phase 2 will be shared with students and families.